galliot-us/neuralet/applications/smart-distancing/eval/README.md

 # Smart Social Distancing - Performance Metrics for Object Detection

 This module provides easy-to-use functions which enables you to evaluate available exported results from detectors.
+There are two workflows for evaluting models.
+**First:** Evaluate based ready to use files including detection results and groundtruth text files.
+**Second:** Evaluate based on groundtruth file and compiled tflite (int8) model compatible with coral dev board and coral usb accelerator.

 ### How to use
 **Step 1: Build Image**